BankkRoll/sending-eth/README.md

 ### Local Development

-1. If you are not already connected to a wallet, click the "Connect Wallet" button to connect your Ethereum wallet.
+1. If you are not already connected to a wallet, click the "Connect Wallet" button to connect your wallet.

 2. Enter the recipient's Ethereum address in the "Recipient Address" field.

-3. Enter the amount of ETH you wish to send in the "Amount (ETH)" field.
+3. Enter the amount of ETH(or any EVM compatible chain) you wish to send in the "Amount" field.

-4. Click the "Send ETH" button to initiate the transaction.
+4. Click the "Send Funds" button to initiate the transaction.

 5. Confirm the transaction in your wallet.